 Evans leads No. 5 Louisville to 85-67 win over UT Martin

+Evans, last season’s Atlantic Coast Conference player of the year, scored 10 of her points during that spurt.

+“If shots aren’t falling for us, I gotta find a way to get to the basket, get some easy ones going or whether that’s jumping a passing lane, getting an easy bucket, but just doing something to get this team going,” Evans said.
+“Because I like always say we’re young, we’re talented, but I still have to be that leader.”

-The senior guard made 9-of-18 shots, including 4-of-9 3-pointers to lead Louisville, which shot 42 percent from the floor.
-She sat after three quarters and finished just two points shy of tying her career high set last year against Oklahoma State
+The guard made 9 of 18 shots, including 4 of 9 3-pointers to lead Louisville, which shot 42% from the floor.
+She sat after three quarters and finished just two points shy of tying her career high set last year against Oklahoma State.

+Louisville coach Jeff Walz said he didn’t rest Evans because of the tight turnaround between games.
+Rather, he was just trying to get some playing time for his younger players in a game where Louisville never trailed by fewer than 10 points after halftime.

+“The unselfishness that this team shows is what we’re going to continue to need for us to continue to be successful and hopefully have a chance to make a good run here during the ACC,” Walz said.

 Freshman Hailey Van Lith and junior Kianna Smith scored 10 each for the Cardinals.

-Louisville never saw it lead dip below 10 points and led by as many as 21 in the second half.

-Chelsey Perry, last year’s Ohio Valley Conference player of the year, scored 26 for the Skyhawks, who shot 41.2 percent and committed 19 turnovers.
+Chelsey Perry, last year’s Ohio Valley Conference player of the year, scored 26 for the Skyhawks, who shot 41.2% and committed 19 turnovers.
 Dasia Young added 12.

+Skyhawks coach Kevin McMillan said his team came into the season opener without any scrimmages and with scarce practice time, with 10 players able to practice.
+Still, he said he saw glimpses of what his team, the reigning OVC champion, could become as the season progresses, and he added his team played as well as could be expected given the circumstances.

+“At times we played well defensively, made shots and moved the ball,” McMillan said.
+“At others, it definitely looked like this was our first game of the season.
+We turned the ball over way too much, gave up too many easy baskets — especially in the second quarter — and you cannot do those types of things to good teams.”

 BIG PICTURE